 Synonyms are words that share meanings with other words.
 There are many reasons why synonyms are great.
 Here are three:

 Homonyms are words that sound alike but have different meanings.
 They're great.
 They are source of entertainment, confusion, and inspiration.

-Here are some links to get you started in the wonderful world of homonyms:
+Here are some links to get you started in the wonderful, and sometimes confusing world of homonyms:

 Knowing antonyms, synonyms and homonyms will certainly expand our vocabulary; but, they can also be very confusing if the wrong word is written or spoken.